More accurate gravitational wave backgrounds from cosmic strings: Results

 One of the great advantages of the cosmic string GWB is that it spans many decades of frequency at amplitudes significant enough to be detected by current or future gravitational-wave telescopes.
 Related to this broad span, the string GWB carries in it the imprints of historical events in the universe, such as changes to the relativistic degrees of freedom.
 For this reason, precise measurements of the string GWB are of interest both as evidence for an additional symmetry-breaking stage in the early universe and as a test of standard cosmology.

 As such, it is informative to consider what cosmic string tensions could be probed through the GWB by current and future GW detectors.
+Figure~\ref{fig:gwb-detectors}

-Figure~\ref{fig:gwb-detectors} summarizes this, comparing GWBs for a wide range of tensions and frequencies against a handful of representative GW detectors' sensitivity curves.
+summarizes this, comparing GWBs for a wide range of tensions and frequencies against a handful of representative GW detectors' sensitivity curves.
 String GWBs are shown as grey lines in two-decade steps in tension; current GW detectors' sensitivities are shown in dash-dotted lines, while planned detector sensitivities are shown in dashed or dotted lines.
 All detector sensitivities are given as power-law integrated sensitivity curves~\cite{Thrane:2013oya} assuming an SNR threshold of 1; unless otherwise specified, the curve is constructed for one year of observing time.
-We acknowledge~\cite{Schmitz:2020syl} as a major resource for formulae, constants, an references to guide the construction of several of these curves, especially DECIGO and BBO.
+We acknowledge~\cite{Schmitz:2020syl} as a major resource for formulae, constants, and references to guide the construction of several of these curves, especially DECIGO and BBO.

 The detectors we chose to include are: \begin{itemize} \item For pulsar timing arrays (PTAs): \begin{itemize} \item NANOGrav, at its 15-year sensitivity~\cite{Agazie_2023,NG15-dataset} to represent the current generation; \item the Square Kilometer Array (SKA)~\cite{Carilli:2004nx} at its 20-year sensitivity to represent the next generation. \end{itemize} \item For space-borne interferometers: \begin{itemize} \item LISA, at its 4-year sensitivity, where the upper envelope is with astrophysical foregrounds and the lower envelope is without foregrounds~\cite{Babak:2021mhe,Babak:2023lro,Nissanke:2012eh}, to illustrate both foreground noise and represent the (planned) first generation; \item DECIGO~\cite{Seto:2001qf} and the Big Bang Observer (BBO)~\cite{Harry:2006fi} to represent the second generation, both assuming a triangular configuration. \end{itemize} \item For ground-based interferometers: \begin{itemize} \item Advanced LIGO's design sensitivity (aLIGO)~\cite{LIGO-T1800044-v5} to represent the current generation; \item Cosmic Explorer (CE) assuming 40\,km arms~\cite{Srivastava:2022slt} and the Einstein Telescope D configuration (ET-D)~\cite{Hild_2011} to represent the next generation. \end{itemize} \end{itemize} While precise calculations using the data and tools of each experiment discussed here are necessary for conclusive limits, we can infer from Fig.~\ref{fig:gwb-detectors} some rough bounds on probe-able string tensions.